farmOS/farmOS/docs/development/api.md

 expose these credentials.
 Using SSL will encrypt the credentials with each request.
 Otherwise, they will be sent in plaintext.

-Using Basic Authentication makes it much easier to test the API with development tools such as Postman or Restlet.
+Using basic authentication makes it much easier to test the API with development tools such as [Postman] or [Restlet].
 It simplifies the curl commands as well.

 For Postman/Restlet configuration is just adding Basic Authentication to the request header.
 The request returns a cookie, which seems to be saved by the